rain1024/datastructures-algorithms-competitive-programming/README.md

 ---

-## 📙 Data Structures & Algorithms
+## 📙 Data Structures

 A data structure is a data organization, management, and storage format that is usually chosen for efficient access to data.
 More recisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 <table>
 <thead>